 Note

-You must also follow all state and federal non-discrimination laws while you care for a kinship child or youth.
-This means you must support children and youth in care with dignity and respect regardless of their actual or perceived race, ethnicity, religion, culture, or sexual orientation, gender identity, and expression.
+You must also follow all state and federal non-discrimination laws when caring for a kinship child or youth.
+This means you must treat children and youth in care with dignity and respect, no matter their real or perceived race, ethnicity, religion, culture, or sexual orientation, gender identity, and expression.